kbergius/NanoUI/README.md

 ----------

-// in your main Draw/Render method call screen.Draw(ctx) and
+// in your main Draw/Render method
-// the screen will handle rendering.
+// call screen.Draw(ctx)

 ```